Non-Regulatory Implementation Plans. For regulatory SIPs, please visit the Regulations Page.

 Allegheny County Health Department

 The Allegheny County Health Department maintains information on SIP revisions it has developed.
-See their page on: Air Quality Regulations
+See their page at: Air Quality Regulations

 The Allegheny County Board of Health is seeking comments on several changes to its regulations, some of which will then be submitted to EPA as a revision to the State Implementation Plan.
 The county will accept comments through Jan.
 9, 2013.
 Information on the public comment period is available under “Hot Topics”.
 The proposed SIP revision is available under “Currently Proposed SIP Revisions".